abaleng233/NYTIMES/README.md

 4. UI & functions tested using JUnit & espress
 5. NDK/C++ secure api key and urls

+#PROJECT RUN
+This project can be run in android simulator and android devices

 ## Screens

 <b>Main article list Screen</b>